1204 Whiskey Rd, Suite B

 - Radiation dose

-The competition will be judged by the Citizens for Nuclear Technology Awareness staff and general membership representatives.
+The competition is judged by the Citizens for Nuclear Technology Awareness staff and general membership representatives.

 The video contest winner(s) will win a GoPro Camera for their school.
 Contest winners will be recognized at the annual Edward Teller Lecture/Banquet.